ellunium/trello2jira/README.md

 # trello2jira
-An App to export Trello content in the format of CSV files to be imported to Jira through bulk import.
+An App to export Trello Boards content in the format of CSV files to be imported to Jira through bulk import.

 I created this app because my Jira instance was not updated to a version that has and I needed to migrate/export some content from Trello to Jira and the only way to do it was through CSV.
 That's why trello2jira was created.